 - Keep Form I-20 valid by following proper procedures for change in educational levels or programs of study.
 (See international student advisor for more information.)

 - Keep Form I-20 valid by following proper procedures for transfer of schools.
 (See international student advisor for more information.)

 - Abide by the F-1 grace period rules, including remaining in the U.S. for no longer than 60 days after completing a full

 course of study, unless prior to completing the course of study the student has followed

 procedures for applying for practical training, moving educational levels, or school

 - An F-1 student may remain in the United States for up to 60 days beyond either the completion date on Form I-20, or the completion of the program of study, if earlier than the date on Form I-20, to prepare to depart the United States or to transfer schools.

-- An F-1 student who has been granted an authorized withdrawal by a P/DSO may remain in the United States for up to 15 days following the withdrawal noted in SEVIS, to prepare to depart the U.S.
+- An F-1 student who has been granted an authorized withdrawal by an international student advisor may remain in the United States for up to 15 days following the withdrawal noted in SEVIS, to prepare to depart the U.S.

-- An F-1 student who fails to maintain status, or withdraws from school or otherwise terminates or interrupts his or her course of studies without first obtaining P/DSO approval in SEVIS, the student is not eligible for any grace period, and would be considered under the DHS (Department of Homeland Security) regulations to be out of status.
+- An F-1 student who fails to maintain status, or withdraws from school or otherwise terminates or interrupts his or her course of studies without first obtaining international student advisor approval in SEVIS, the student is not eligible for any grace period, and would be considered under the DHS (Department of Homeland Security) regulations to be out of status.

-- Report a change of address to the P/DSO within 10 days of the change, so that SEVIS can be updated.
-P/DSO will update your SEVIS record within 21 days as required which satisfies your obligation to notify DHS of the address change.
-You must also submit a change of address to the Office of Records and Registration.
+- Report a change of address to the international student advisor within 10 days of the change, so that SEVIS can be updated.
+An international student advisor will update your SEVIS record within 21 days as required which satisfies your obligation to notify DHS of the address change.
+You must also submit a change of address to student central.

 - Abide by rules requiring disclosure of information and prohibition on criminal activity.